jacob5567/Poems/Miscellaneous/The Dreamer.md

 In the world of dreams,
 Things happen that are not possible in the world he came from
 Questions are answered,
-But the answers are in a language he's never heard before.
+But the answers are in a language he's never heard before
 He understands that language, though, in the dream
 Everything is resolved in the dream, or so it seems
-But it all must remain in the dream.
+But it all must remain in the dream
 When he awakens, he will forget that language
 It will be incomprehensible again
 He will only remember that when he dreamed, he understood it